-The crack pattern has reflected through recent 2021 highway overlay.
-It appears that the cracks follow the previously observed major scarp crack, which roughly parallels the highway through this site and may result in further vertical distortion of the pavement surface.
-Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, and height differential as well as vertical pavement distortion.
+The crack pattern has reflected through the 2021 highway overlay.
+The cracks follow the previously observed major scarp crack, which roughly parallels the highway through this site and may result in further vertical distortion of the pavement surface.
+Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, depth, height differential across the cracks as well as vertical pavement distortion